In a production environment, you should restrict access to the reporting endpoints to authorized users. This requires that you:

-- Enable X-Pack security on your Elasticsearch cluster.
-For more information, see Getting Started with Security.
+- Enable Elastic Stack security features on your Elasticsearch cluster.
+For more information, see Getting started with security.

 - Configure TLS/SSL encryption for the Kibana server.
 For more information, see Encrypt communications.